nursyah21/nursyah21.github.io/src/pages/post/ytdl_desktop_app.md

 ## Description

-ytdlDesktop is youtube downloader app, this app can download video youtube and another website like ([bilibili.com](https://www.bilibili.com/) and etc.) build with jetpack compose and ktor. extractor video using [ytdl](https://github.com/ytdl-org/youtube-dl)
+ytdlDesktop is youtube downloader app, this app can download video from youtube or another website like ([bilibili.com](https://www.bilibili.com/) and etc.) build with jetpack compose and ktor. extractor video using [ytdl](https://github.com/ytdl-org/youtube-dl)
 <br><br>

 ## Screenshot Application